sgibson47/my-recipe-box-2/notes.md

 Include nested route "new" form (please provide URL e.g. recipes/1/ingredients) * []
-/users/2/recipes -- at bottom of index of user 2's recipes render recipe form?
+/users/2/recipes -- at bottom? in side bar? of index of user 2's recipes render recipe form?

-Include form display of validation errors (please provide form URL e.g. /recipes/new) * []
+Include form display of validation errors (please provide form URL e.g. /recipes/new) * [X]
+Min:
+/users/new

+Extra:
 /recipes/new
-/users/new
 /ingredients/new

 The application is pretty DRY *